Ask AI

 get_asset_keys_by_output_name_for_sourceA helper method that retrieves the AssetKey's for a dbt source with multiple tables.

-dbt models and Dagster software-defined assets#
+dbt models and Dagster asset definitions#

 • The asset key for a dbt model is (by default) the name of the model.